20tsange1/NBA-Grammar/README.md

 TEAM la_bucks_matchup (Lebron James @, !
 Giannis Antetokounmpo @)
 ```

-As it is tedious to continously rewrite the names of players over and over again, team declarations are provided, allowing you to predefine tuples containing the players.
+As it is tedious to continously rewrite the names of players over and over again, team declarations are provided, allowing you to predefine tuples containing the players – this enables it for use within other blocks such as the evaluation block.
 It is assumed that the magical backend will handle checking for unique identifiers, along with ensuring that players included have been defined.
 An exclamation mark (!) is used to denote an opposing player.
 This provides the analysts with the ability to include the stats and attributes of opponents into their calculations.

-As can be seen, players are denoted their names with the first letter capitalised followed by the @ sign.
+Within the language itself, this will show up as a named node, allowing easy classification of the player as an opponent by checking for the appearance of this node.

+When designing the grammar, it was noticed that allowing flexibility in identifier names, block names, and player names led to the parser incorrectly tokenising the different names even when a right or left precedence was set.
+As such, to more clearly denote each name type, each name type was designed to avoid conflicts:

+**Blocks**
+: Complete capitalisation

+**Player Names**
+: First letter of each word capitalised, followed by an @ at the end

+**Identifiers**
+: Lowercase first letter

+**Player Identifier & Locations**
+: Fixed set of position identifiers, (Point Guard, Shooting Guard, On Ball ...) and location identifiers (Top of Key, Elbow Left, Left Wing ...)

+None of these types can have the same prefix after the first letter, allowing it to be parsed more easily whilst still allowing for flexibility in the naming conventions.
+Particularly in the case of the player names, it is also immediately obvious to the analysts what a name/identifier is being used for.
+A less flexible, team specific DSL may require hard-coding of the players names, however, as this language is made to develop extensible analysis programs, new player names may need to be added at any times, which is why flexibility is required.

 ### Play Declaration